aframevr/aframe/README.md

 developers have unlimited access to JavaScript, DOM APIs, three.js, WebVR, and WebGL.

-rzap: **Performance**: A-Frame is a thin framework on top of three.js.
+:zap: **Performance**: A-Frame is a thin framework on top of three.js.
 Although A-Frame uses the DOM, A-Frame does not touch the browser layout engine.
 Performance is a top priority, being battle-tested on highly interactive WebVR experiences.